 Of course these are general numbers.
 If you pack a lot of small parts on a sheet the price will be higher.
 Things that increase costs include: a lot of lightening holes and notches, a lot of part number etching, double cutting, etc. Actual prices can be double the estimates above.

 If you are interested in quantity production costs then we will cut one kit for you, at your cost, and give you the exact cost for producing your parts.
 Production costs may be 20-30% less than single unit costs.
 Production is six or more kits ordered at one time.

 The process goes as follows:

 1. You send cut files and we review them for compatibility with our system.
 We notify you if changes are required.
-We will provide you with an estimate of the cost.
+We provide you with an estimate of the cost.

 3. We calculate the cost plus shipping and send you an invoice via PayPal.

 4. When we receive payment for the invoice, we ship your parts.